INF800/whoami/_posts/stats/2022-05-07-bayesian-stats.md

 ### ⚖ Classical Framework

 All outcomes are **equally likely** in this framework.
 Rolling a fair die or tossing a fair coin for example.
+It is **objective** in nature.

 ### ♾ Frequentist

 Compute **relative frequency** by running (hypothetically) infinite number of experiments.
-It causes many philosophical issues and is more *objective*.
+It causes many philosophical issues and is **objective** in nature.

 ### 🎦 Bayesian

 Probabilities are computed based on **personal perspective**.
 Different people with different data get different results due to different perspective.

-It is subjective and more intuitive compared to frequentist framework.
+It is **subjective**  in nature and more intuitive to understand compared to frequentist framework.

+> **Subjective Probability** | **Objective Probability**
+> --- | ---
+> Based on personal belief, experience or knowledge. | Based on quantitative data and hard facts.
+> Bayesian framework | Classical / frequentist framework
+> It is best you can do with no data | Data is important necessity
+> Eg. It is cloudy today at my place.
+So, I take my umbrella. | Forecast is 70% chance of rain today.
+So, take my umbrella.

 <div class="divider"></div>